-• The School has appointed the Bursar as the Data and Systems Manager, who will deal with any requests and enquiries concerning the School's uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+• The School has appointed the Bursar as the Privacy and Compliance Officer, who will deal with any requests and enquiries concerning the School's uses of your personal data (see section on Your Rights below) and will endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+The Bursar may be contacted by email (bursarasst@farnborough-hill.org).